 Filing for divorce can be daunting.
-This page will provide you with a complete breakdown of the divorce process in Minnesota, enabling you to understand what lies ahead of you when you file for divorce.
-Additionally, we'll walk you through how our team here at Johnson/Turner Legal handles divorce, so you can get a better idea of what sets our firm apart.
+This section will provide you with a complete breakdown of the divorce process in Minnesota, enabling you to understand what lies ahead of you when you file for divorce.
+Additionally, we'll walk you through how our team of Minnesota divorce lawyers and legal professionals here at Johnson/Turner Legal handles divorce, so you can get a better idea of what sets our firm apart.

 To file for divorce in Minnesota, you or your spouse must live in the state (or be a military member stationed here) for at least 180 days.